Quivira: Later expeditions

 In 1594, Francisco Leyba (Leyva) Bonilla and Antonio de Humana (Umana) made another attempt to find the Quivira of Coronado, though it was denounced as unauthorized by Spanish officials.
-Only Jusepe Gutierrez, a Nahua returned from this journey.
+Only Jusepe Gutierrez, a Nahua, returned from this journey.
 He related that Leyba had killed Umana in a quarrel and that he (Jusepe) had deserted the expedition.

-Following this, in 1601, the governor of New Mexico, Juan de Oñate, undertook another expedition in search of Quivira.
-He found settlements of the Escanjaque and Rayado in the Central Great Plains, but no gold or silver.
+After this, in 1601, the governor of New Mexico, Juan de Oñate, undertook another expedition in search of Quivira.
+He found settlements of the Escanjaque and Rayados in the Central Great Plains, but no gold or silver.
 He learned that Leyba and other members of the Umana and Lebya expedition had been killed by Indians.
 In 1606, 800 people from Quivira reportedly visited Oñate in New Mexico to trade.

 In his 1634 expedition, Captain Alonzo Vaca found Quivira 300 leagues east of New Mexico (this suggests more than 1200 km).
 Another reputed expedition was undertaken in 1662 by Diego Dionisio de Penalosa, who allegedly found a large settlement he called a city, but a modern re-examination of his account concluded that the story is fanciful.

 Spanish accounts said Quivirans were enemies of the Escanjaques.
-In 1675 and 1678 came "two Spanish royal orders for the conquest of Quivira."
+In 1675 and 1678 came "two Spanish royal orders for the conquest of Quivira".